The Erika Center at Bodine School serves as a dyslexia resource center for the entire Mid-South.

 Mission and Services

-The Erika Center can help many area schools answer the state-issued call of the “Say Dyslexia” law.
 Many schools have neither the training nor the resources to screen struggling readers or equip educators to identify and remediate students with dyslexia.
 With an estimated 15-20% of all students displaying characteristics of dyslexia, we cannot overcome the achievement gap or increase the high school graduation rate, nationally or locally, unless more children with learning differences can read at grade level.
 The Erika Center’s services include:

 - Community presentations defining dyslexia and developmentally appropriate literacy benchmarks